isomerpages/moe-ast-moehc/_school-histories/Schools/Anglo Chinese Junior College.md

 Within eight months, the school relocated to larger premises on Coleman Street in November 1886.
 The upper standards of the school moved from Coleman Street to Cairnhill Road in 1928 and remained there till 1950.
 In 1950, ACS Secondary School shifted to Barker Road, and ACS admitted girls for the first time in the new post-school certificate classes.

 ACJC became operational on 3 January 1977 with 968 students at the Dover Close East campus.
 The initial idea for a post-secondary unit was mooted in 1913 when Bishop Oldham sent Reverend J.S.
 Nagle to raise funds and set up the college.
 However, the project was eventually dropped because the colonial government decided against it.
 In the 1970s, the Singapore government encouraged aided schools to set up junior colleges.
 Mr Lee Kuan Yew, then Prime Minister of Singapore, invited the school to build a junior college in 1970 based on a dollar-for-dollar grant from the government.
-ACS rose to the challenge, raising funds through the support of old boys, parents and benefactors.
+ACS rose to the challenge, raising funds through the support of old boys, parents and benefactors.&nbsp;

 ACJC has continued to expand its facilities over the years to support its commitment to an all-round education.
 The sports complex was completed in 1995 with the generosity of alumni and well-wishers.
 The upgrading of the main academic facilities was completed in 2002, and a new Centre for Performing Arts was opened in 2008.
 The history of the college is commemorated at the ACJC Grace Heritage Gallery.

 Principals:<br>
-\- Mr Chee Keng Lim (1977–1985)<br>
+* Mr Chee Keng Lim (1977–1985)<br>
-\- Mr Wan Fook Weng (1986–1997)<br>
+* Mr Wan Fook Weng (1986–1997)<br>
-\- Mrs Lim Han Soon (1997–2002)<br>
+* Mrs Lim Han Soon (1997–2002)<br>
-\- Mrs Kelvyna Chan (2002–2013)<br>
+* Mrs Kelvyna Chan (2002–2013)<br>
-\- Ms Beatrice Chong (2013–2017)<br>
+* Ms Beatrice Chong (2013–2017)<br>
-\- Dr Shirleen Chee (2017–present)
+* Dr Shirleen Chee (2017–present)

 #### **Key Milestones**